-A. Be reported for any offence defined as Grade 1 for the second time in a two (2) year period, it would be considered a Grade 2 offence.
+A. Be reported for any offence defined as Grade 1 for the second time in a two (2) year period (where the first offence was upheld (either found guilty or member entered a guilty plea), it would be considered a Grade 2 offence.